How to reset Bluetooth on a Mac

 If you're new to Mac, you might be wondering how to access the Bluetooth settings?

-The quickest way to access Bluetooth on a MacBook is by selecting the Bluetooth icon from the top menu bar.
+The quickest way to access Bluetooth on a MacBook is by clicking the Control Center from the top menu bar.

-If you discover you don't have the Bluetooth icon, no problem; you can access it from the main Apple menu > System Preferences > Bluetooth.
+You can also access it from the main Apple menu > System Settings > Bluetooth.

 From here, you'll be able to connect and pair new devices and turn your Bluetooth on and off.